justinjiajia/cloud_security/labs/lab_4_new.md

 	<img width="800" src="https://github.com/user-attachments/assets/dbce9432-fae2-4543-b5a8-803b49ea8109" />

 10. Open a new browser tab, and paste the URL into the address bar.
-Then hit *Enter*.
+Then press *Enter*.

 11. Choose *devuser* under the *Switch from* section.
 Then choose *Switch role*.